-- Ensure: - All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or low-income community based on the California Climate Investments Priority Populations 2022 CES 4.0 map. - At least 50 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - Coordinate with project team partners to ensure successful and timely customer deployment.
-Recipient shall also coordinate with other relevant partners to ensure successful and timely customer deployment, such as with communitybased organizations, permitting authorities, local governments, electrical contractors, and so on. - Ensure all EVSE models installed are safety certified by a Nationally Recognized Test Laboratory and certified by the Open Charge Alliance. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
-The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
-EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project.
+- All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or lowincome community based on the California Climate Investments Priority Populations 2022 CES 4.0 map.

+- At least 50 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - The chargers deployed will be used for the purposes of the project described in this Agreement and the solicitation from which it resulted, whether or not the project continues to be supported by grant funds. - Ensure successful customer installation of 800 new bidirectional charging hardware/EVSE as described above.
+This shall include coordination with project team partners to ensure successful and timely customer deployment - Ensure all EVSE models installed are safety certified by a NRTL and certified by the Open Charge Alliance. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
+The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program (EVITP) certified electrician that installed EV charging infrastructure or equipment.
+EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project. - ☐ If applicable, attain necessary submeter certifications for EVSE models and/or external customer submeters as described the CAM-approved submetering plan (see Task 2.5).

-- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment. - Indication of participation in SCE Dynamic Rates pilot for in the Customer Deployment Log each participating deployment (use column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log). - Evidence of coordination and coordination plans with project team partners.
-Evidence of coordination and coordination plans with other relevant partners. - Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - Completed and signed AB 841 Certification. - Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").
+- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - □ Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment.

+Plan for coordination with COIL and Wallbox, and any other relevant project stakeholders.
+Subsequently, the Recipient shall provide updates on coordination with project stakeholders at Monthly Calls.
+Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a NRTL and the Open Charge Alliance, or equivalent.
+Completed and signed AB 841 Certification.
+Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").
+If applicable, evidence of necessary submeter certifications for EVSE models and/or external customer submeters as described the CAM-approved submetering plan (see Task 2.5)